cryspen/rust-core-spec/README.md

 Through this mechanics, we can concretize a contract in a flexible way.

-## Test vector generation
+# Test vector generation
 Currently test vectors are a combination of (1) an optional, user-defined list of tests and (2) randomly generated values.

-We want to leverage the hax toolchain to automatically find edge cases, given the actual `core` implementation and the specification.
+gWe want to leverage the hax toolchain to automatically find edge cases, given the actual `core` implementation and the specification.